top of page

 Proudly holding seeds and deeds in my hand, I decided to plant a legacy garden to honor the ways of Big Mama as she loved gardening and healing other and the same love of garden and natural medicine.

-The plan is to cultivate Big Mama’s land as the home of one of many land beautification projects that will beautify vacant lots and service the In Search of Our Garden Apothecary.
+The plan is to cultivate Big Mama’s land as the home of one of many land beautification projects that will beautify vacant lots and service the In Search of Our Garden Apothecary until the home is rebuilt.

 Notes from the garden